framely/community/docs/guide/use-hours.md

 [Sign up](./signingup.md#sign-up) for an account and log in to [OpenCUI](https://build.opencui.io/login).

-## Set up business hours

-Before the chatbot can display your business hours, you should set them up in the backoffice first along with the time zone of your business.

-**To set up business hours:**
+## Prepare the provider
+Before the chatbot can serve the business hours requests, you need to make its provider ready.
+In this guide, we clone a Postgrest based provider into your organization, and populate the tables with your business data.

+### Clone the provider
+Postgrest provider are the OpenCUI hosted provider, so you introduce no external dependency thus make the deployment of chatbot easier.
+Instead of building this provider from scratch, let's clone this to save effort.

-1. [Clone](../reference/platform/reusability.md#clone-1) the [hoursProvider](https://build.opencui.io/org/me.quickstart/agent/hoursProvider/struct/service_schema) project and change the **Project label** to _hoursProvider_.
+1. Clone the [hoursProvider](https://build.opencui.io/org/me.quickstart/agent/hoursProvider/struct/service_schema) project and change the **Project label** to _hoursProvider_.

 2. In the cloned project, go to **Versions** page and click **Pull request** in the upper-right corner of the Versions area.